ory/integrations/README.md

   isUiNodeImageAttributes,
   isUiNodeInputAttributes,
   isUiNodeScriptAttributes,
-  isUiNodeTextAttributes
+  isUiNodeTextAttributes,
   // ...
-} from '@ory/integrations/ui'
+} from "@ory/integrations/ui"

 // ...

 if (isUiNodeImageAttributes(node.attributes)) {
-  console.log('it is an image: ', node.attributes.src)
+  console.log("it is an image: ", node.attributes.src)
 }
 ```